phonegap/workshop-plugins/lesson1.md

         $ cordova plugin list

+   >Successful addition of a plugin means it's a valid plugin.

 4. **You must remove the plugin before moving on to the next step**

         $ cordova plugin remove org-me-myplugin